Neuromuscular & Electrodiagnostic (EMG) Clinic

 Where is the EMG Clinic located?

 The EMG Clinic is located on the main floor of the Day Hospital at Riverview Health Centre.
 The Day hospital is located on the corner of Oakwood Avenue and Darling Street.
-There is street parking nearby, but be aware of the parking signs as many streets are limited to 1-hour parking.
+There is a public paid parking located next to the Clinic.

 Click on the following map to enlarge and print.